THE ROLLING STONES CHRONICLE

 Return to Time Is On Our Side homepage

-ATTENTION: All the material posted on this website has been researched, collected, edited, arranged and conceptualized exclusively by Ian McPherson, 1998-2012, and it may therefore not be used or reproduced in any form without his permission.
-The material covered here represents thousands upon thousands of hours of work and over twenty-four years of intense fanhood, research and study.
+ATTENTION: All the material posted on this website has been researched, collected, edited, arranged and conceptualized exclusively by Ian McPherson, 1998-2013, and it may therefore not be used or reproduced in any form without his permission.
+The material covered here represents thousands upon thousands of hours of work and over thirty years of intense fanhood, research and study.
 This website and its owner/author receive no financial benefits in any form.
 Time Is On Our Side is created exclusively for non-commercial purposes (despite the .com address!).